 - Your baby will want to come off the breast on his own after he is done feeding.

-- Your baby will pass urine at least eight times in 24 hours.
+- Your baby should have 6-8 wet diapers during the day.
 The stools will be of a light yellow colour and loose with some lumps.
 Babies fed only on breast milk can either pass stools several times a day or only once in seven days.
 Both situations are considered normal and you should not be worried about the same.

 The following are not signs of low breast milk supply, even if you feel like they might be indicative of something serious: